centipeda/logician-bot/README.md

 A set of scripts for bots on various messaging platforms.

-`sopel/` contains various modules to be loaded into a Sopel bot's `modules` folder.
+`sopel/` contains various modules to be loaded into a Sopel IRC bot's `modules` folder.

 `discord/` contains scripts for a Discord bot, using `discord.py`.